The Bankrate promise

-A lease buyout involves purchasing a leased vehicle either at the end of the contract or at some point before the lease was originally set to end.
-Typically, leases include a purchase price option that was established when the lease was signed.
+A lease buyout involves purchasing a leased vehicle either at or before the end of the contract.
+Typically, leases include a purchase price option that is established when the lease is signed.

 “The person leasing the vehicle would need to pay the amount of the vehicle’s residual value in addition to any remaining lease payments per the contract, plus sales tax on the purchase and a disposition fee to the dealership,” says Matt Smith, deputy editor at CarGurus, an online vehicle marketplace.